Rohiet7087/stock_price_prediction/README.md

 pandas, matplotlib, random,& scipy

 # How to use and Run the Project
-   We have to install and import some dependencies I will tell further, Firstly I will share tell the how to use this application.
+   We have to install and import some dependencies I will tell further, Firstly I will share that how to use this application.
     This application work for analyzing the historical stock prices.

  # Steps for handling applicaton